How to add tick and cross symbols into drop down list in Excel?

 4. Press the F5 key to run the code.

-Now the tick and cross symbols drop-down lists are inserted into range B1:B10.
-Select Tick from the drop-down will insert ✓ into cell, and select Cross will display symbol.
-See screenshot:
+Now the tick and cross symbol drop-down lists are inserted into the specified range.
+When you select Tick from the drop-down, ✓ is inserted into the cell, and selecting Cross will display

 Add tick and cross symbols into drop down list with Kutools for Excel

 With Kutools for Excel's Batch Insert Check Synbols feature, you can effortlessly insert a variety of tick and cross symbols into your worksheet.
-Once inserted, simply use the Quickly Create Drop-down List feature to turn them into a professional-looking drop-down list with visual symbols — perfect for to-do lists, feedback forms, or task tracking.
-No formulas or coding required!
+This approach is especially suited for users who prefer not to use VBA code or formulas and want a quick, visual setup.
+Once inserted, you can use the Quickly Create Drop-down List feature to turn them into a professional-looking drop-down list with visual symbols — ideal for to-do lists, feedback forms, or project task sheets.
+No formulas or coding required, making it accessible for all Excel users.

-Step 1: Insert variety of tick and cross symbols into worksheet
+Step1: Insert a variety of tick and cross symbols into the worksheet

-- In the pop-up dialog box, simply select the tick or cross symbols you want, then click to insert them into the selected cells.
+- In the pop-up dialog, simply select the tick or cross symbols you want, then click to insert them into the selected cells.

-Step 2: Create drop down list with tick and cross symbols
+Step2: Create a drop-down list with tick and cross symbols

-- Then, click Kutools > Drop-down list > Quickly Create Drop-down List, see screenshot:
+- Click Kutools > Drop-down list > Quickly Create Drop-down List.
+See screenshot:

-- Then, select the range that contains the inserted tick and cross symbols.
+- Then, choose the range containing the tick and cross symbols you inserted in the worksheet.

 ✅ Why Use the Batch Insert Check Synbols Tool?